 Diet and supplements can make a big difference to the health of the skin and an anti-inflammatory diet can be an important part of building up natural sun protection and tolerance.

 A healthy diet, avoiding processed foods and sugars, with lots of leafy greens and omega-3s is helpful, but adding supplements such as vitamin C, D3, cod liver oil, coconut oil and antioxidant Astaxanthin can further build the body’s anti-inflammatory resources over the summer season.

 This is not a substitute for sunscreen and it is best to seek medical advice.
 Dr Barbara Kubicka at Clinicbe in London is expert on use of supplements for health and beauty.
-The clinic also offers IV therapy (intravenous administration of supplements direct to the blood stream)

 Every patient is different with a unique set of requirements.
 The consultation is the starting point, with discussion of the problems and what the patient is trying to achieve as well as a medical review; after which the doctor can recommend the most appropriate treatments.